Qolore7/the-sands/README.md

 Open the installation folder and double click on the program called `ModOrganizer.exe`.

-IMPORTANT:
-If you use the GOG version of the game, activate all the mods under the **GOG Support** separator

 Make sure the dropdown box on the right is set to `The Sands` and press the Run button.

 You're all set!
 Everything is already configured by default so you can hope right into a new game!